 Customer service phone lines:

 Phone: 509 329-3541

 Department of Ecology - WR-CRO

 How many surface water irrigators are possibly affected?

-Currently there are about 150 diversions identified in Chelan, Douglas, Grant and Kittitas counties.
+There are about 150 diversions identified in Chelan, Douglas, Grant and Kittitas counties.
 The ability of some irrigators using these diversions to pump water from the Columbia River may be affected.
 The majority of these users receive their water supply from the Rock Island pool.
 Irrigators are being asked to notify Ecology of any problems they may have reaching their water supply.

 How many water users have contacted Ecology for technical assistance in securing water supply?